DrewSnarski/ITMT-430-Capstone-Project/Compact.md

 > * Move your assigned tasks to "in progress" when started and "sprint 0X" once completed
 > * Reach out to PM/team for any help via Slack
 > * At least one meeting outside class
-> * Contact Professor via Slack under #itm-capstone channel for any project related questions so team is informed as well
+> * Contact Professor via Slack under #general channel for any project related questions so team is informed as well
 > * Keep transparency; if you aren't able to get something done on time, inform the PM right away instead of making excuses
 > ***
 > #### Channels